coens97/duckhunt/README.md

 Duckhunt written in HTML5 Canvas
-Used requirejs to merge js files
+Used requirejs to merge js files don forget to use requirejs optimizer on the end There is no server-side